thompson-tomo/semantic-conventions/docs/dotnet/dotnet-network-traces.md

 **Status:** ![Development](https://img.shields.io/badge/-development-blue)

-The span describes the establishment of the socket connection.
+**Summary:** The span describes the establishment of the socket connection.

 It's different from [*HTTP connection setup*](/docs/dotnet/dotnet-network-traces.md#http-connection-setup) span, which also covers the DNS lookup and TLS handshake.